Gnucash/gnucash-on-flatpak/README.md

 ```

 8. Build the flatpak using the build_package.sh command.
 If no options are set this command
-will build the maint branch of your gnucash and gnucash-docs repositories.
+will build the stable branch of your gnucash and gnucash-docs repositories.
 ```bash
 ./src/gnucash-on-flatpak.git/build_package.sh
 ```